HappyWeek890/fullstackopen/README.md

 # fullstackopen
-This repository is used for submitting exercises of course (https://fullstackopen.com/en/)
+This repository is used for submitting exercises for course (https://fullstackopen.com/en/)